 An old-age lump-sum benefit payment is made if the insured is already at the pensionable age but with less than 5 years of coverage.
 The old-age pension is calculated by taking into account pension points, and average covered earnings during the 12 months prior to retirement.
 A beneficiary may earn, receive a credit and in some circumstances, buy pension points.
 Pension benefits are adjusted at least once every year based on the changes in the average insured earnings of all the insured persons.

 Pension Plan Employees are eligible to receive the LAO pension plan benefits after being employed continuously for 12 months.
 LAO contributes 9.0% of all the employees’ salary to the pension fund.
 Employees are currently required to contribute 6.0% to 9.0% of their salary to their pensions.
-They will need to contribute 9.0% of their salaries to their pensions beginning in January 2019.

 When employees who have not made contributions to the national social security fund or despite contributions are yet to qualify to receive benefits, employers are held responsible based on the relevant law and regulations.